chaimeleon-eu/dataset-service/README.md

 ```

 These are the known roles:
- - view_public_datasets (0): only can list and see details of public datasets
- - view_all_datasets (1): also can list and see details of protected datasets
+ - 'access_all_datasets' (1): it can list, see details and use all datasets not only the public
- - admin_datasets (2): also can create, update and invalidate own datasets
+ - 'admin_datasets' (2): also can create, update and invalidate own datasets
- - superadmin_datasets (3): also can update and invalidate any dataset (not owned datasets)
+ - 'superadmin_datasets' (3): also can update and invalidate any dataset (not owned datasets)

 The name of each one can be customized in the configuration file.
-The number is just a hint, not part of the name: you can see them as security levels, each level include the previous levels.
+The number is just a hint, not part of the name: you can see them as permission levels, each level include the previous levels.

 There are other special roles:
  - 'admin_users': required for the operations in '/user'.